Spasman/rcon_example/README.md

   "Premium": Returns "1" if the player owns Boring Man Premium, "0" if they are F2P.
   "X": Returns the X coordinate of the player.
 If they are dead, this key will not be present.
   "Y": Returns the Y coordinate of the player.
 If they are dead, this key will not be present.
+  "ClanID": Returns the ID of the Steam Group the player's clan is associated with.
+Will be an empty string if not in a clan.
+  "ClanTag": Returns the clan tag of the clan this player is in.
+Will be an empty string if not in a clan.
 }
 ```